andypham1902/medical_search_simulation/README.md

 ### Common Issues

 1. **Out of GPU Memory**
-   - Reduce `SEARCH_BATCH_SIZE` in config
+   - Reduce number of GPUs in `FAISS_GPU_DEVICES`
-   - Use higher quantization (INT4 vs INT8)
+   - Use IVFPQ index type for built-in compression
    - Ensure no other processes are using GPU

 2. **Slow Startup**
-   - Loading and quantizing 3204 embedding files takes 2-3 minutes
+   - Initial FAISS index building takes 5-10 minutes
-   - This is normal for initial startup
+   - Pre-built indexes are loaded from disk on subsequent runs
-   - Consider reducing `MAX_EMBEDDING_FILES` for testing
+   - Consider using fewer embedding files for testing

 3. **Model Server Startup Failures**
    - Check if ports 10001 and 10002 are available